Who could replace Darcey Bussell as a Strictly Come Dancing judge?

 She is no stranger to judging, having starred as a captain on BBC1’s talent contest The Greatest Dancer.

-A firm favourite on Strictly, Mabuse could certainly make the move to the other side of the table – but plenty of fans would miss her moves on the dance floor.
+A firm favourite on Strictly, Mabuse would be a strong contender to make the move to the other side of the table – but plenty of fans would miss her moves, which is why Mabuse told Radio 2’s Zoe Ball that she’d be sticking to the dance floor for now.

+When Ball asked Mabuse if she was in the mix, she replied: “No, no… I love dancing, I love coming to the rehearsals, I love being a part of the group.
+It’s a really special group to be a part of.
+There are no dancers like Strictly dancers, how close we are.… I think I would absolutely miss that and that part of it.”

+After Ball suggested fans “wait and see”, Mabuse was categorical.
+“I’ll be dancing honey, I’ll be dancing,” she said.

 Alfonso Ribeiro